cdtinney/tinney.dev/data/posts/_drafts/2019-12-31-auth-preview-gatsby-contentful-netlify.md

 }
 ```

-Now, we can create the function to actually do the wrapping (based on an environment variable -- we'll cover that after).
+Now, we can create the function to do the wrapping (based on an environment variable -- we'll cover that after).

 `wrapRootElementWithAuth.js`:
 ```javascript